Venezuelan Brazilians

 Venezuelan Brazilians are individuals of full, partial, or predominantly Venezuelan ancestry, or a Venezuelan-born person residing in Brazil.
 Until the early 2010s, the immigration of this group was little expressive compared to the immigration of other South American peoples such as Argentines, Bolivians or Paraguayans.
 However, the crisis in Venezuela and the subsequent refugee crisis has led to Brazil becoming home to a large number of Venezuelan refugees, most of whom enter the border through the northern state of Roraima.
-By the beginning of the 2020, more than 200,000 of Venezuelans have migrated to the country looking for refuge.
+By the beginning of the 2020, more than 200,000 Venezuelans have migrated to the country looking for refuge.

 Mass migration from Venezuela has proven challenging for authorities in Roraima, with informal estimates from 2019 suggesting that Venezuelan refugees constitute a fifth of the state's total population.

 Anti-migrant sentiment

 Backlash against Venezuelan migrants in Roraima has led to numerous violent attacks on refugees by Brazilians, with groups such as the Patriotas de Roraima ("Patriots of Roraima") forming to oppose further migration.

 The Venezuelan refugee crisis has had dramatic effects on the politics of Roraima, with the issue of accommodating refugees becoming a top issue in state politics.
 In 2018, right-wing businessman Antonio Denarium, an ally of Jair Bolsonaro, successfully ran for Governor of Roraima.
 In office, he has advocated for the federal government to close the border with Venezuela.
 During the 2020 Brazilian municipal elections, some right-wing candidates in the state capital city of Boa Vista employed anti-Venezuelan sentiment.